 In the same year the first Dayak was ordained a priest, Father Aloysius Ding.

-Apostolic Prefecture of Sintang improved to become an Apostolic Vicariate on April 23, 1956.
+Apostolic prefecture of Sintang improved to become an apostolic vicariate on April 23, 1956.
 On Jan.
-3, 1961, Pope John XXIII established the Catholic hierarchy in Indonesia by Apostolic Constitution Quod Christus Adorandus.
+3, 1961, Pope John XXIII established the Catholic hierarchy in Indonesia.
 Sintang was declared a diocese and Monsignor Lambertus van Kessel SMM became its first bishop.
 He resigned in August 1973.

-Sintang and Putussibau have small airport for irregular flights of small planes.
+Sintang and Putussibau have small airports.
 The land transportations are still poor.
-Not all villages can be accessed from good roads.
+Not all villages can be accessed by roads.
 River transportation is available the diocese.

 The main industries in the diocese are rubber, timber and palm oil.